MicrosoftDocs/sql-docs/azure-sql/managed-instance/auto-failover-group-configure-sql-mi.md

 ## Next steps

-For detailed steps configuring a failover group, see the [Add a managed instance to a failover group](../managed-instance/failover-group-add-instance-tutorial.md) tutorial
+For detailed steps configuring a failover group, see the [Add a managed instance to a failover group](../managed-instance/failover-group-add-instance-tutorial.md) tutorial.

 For an overview of the feature, see [Auto-failover groups](auto-failover-group-sql-mi.md).
+To learn how to save on licensing costs, see [Configure DR-only replica](auto-failover-group-dr-only-replica-how-to-configure.md).